MicrosoftDocs/architecture-center/docs/high-availability/building-solutions-for-high-availability-content.md

 For additional guidance, see [Principles of the reliability pillar](/azure/architecture/framework/resiliency/principles).

 Depending on the availability needs of an application, the cost and design complexity varies.
 When you build a VM workload, there's a cost associated with each VM.
-For example, two VMs per zone across three active zones means you need to pay for a total of six VMs.
+For example, suppose you deploy two VMs into each of three availability zones.
+In this scenario, you need to pay for a total of six VMs.
 For pricing of VM workloads, see the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/?service=virtual-machines).

 ## Next steps